 Stratcom Security provides training for people interested in gaining credits towards qualifications for the Security and Hospitality industries.

-We or our trainees have relationships with a number of organisations to maintain the quality of our training and assessment and to provide for proper recognition of trainees’ achievements.
+We do not run a training centre, instead we take blended learning courses to our trainees at places and times that suit them.
+Our trainees have relationships with a number of organisations to maintain the quality of our training and assessment and to provide for proper recognition of trainees’ achievements.

 Education and accreditation bodies

 - New Zealand Qualifications Authority (NZQA)

 NZQA is responsible for registering non-university qualifications and tertiary training providers.
 It manages the quality of New Zealand qualifications and micro-credential courses that we deliver.
 We report each trainee’s credit completions directly to NZQA where they are recorded on the trainee’s Record of Achievement.

 NZQA also monitors the provision of pastoral care for trainees

 - Stratcom Security is a Category One Provider